Deep Learning for Multivariate Time Series Imputation: A Survey: Generative Methods

 \subsection{Diffusion-based Models}

 As an emerging and potent category of generative models, diffusion models are adept at capturing complex data distributions by progressively adding and then reversing noise through a Markov chain of diffusion steps.
-Distinct from VAE, these models utilize a fixed training procedure and operate with high-dimensional latent variables that retain the dimensionality of the input data.
+Distinct from VAE, these models utilize a fixed training procedure and operate with high-dimensional latent variables that retain the dimensionality of the input data~\cite{yang2024survey}.

 CSDI, introduced in~\cite{tashiro2021csdi}, stands out as the pioneering diffusion model specifically designed for MTSI.
 Different from conventional diffusion models, CSDI adopts a conditioned training approach, where a subset of observed data is utilized as conditional information to facilitate the generation of the remaining segment of observed data.
 However, the denoising network in CSDI relies on two transformers, exhibiting quadratic complexity concerning the number of variables and the time series length.
 This design limitation raises concerns about memory constraints, particularly when modeling extensive multivariate time series.
 In response to this challenge, a subsequent work by~\cite{alcaraz2023sssd} introduces SSSD, which addresses the quadratic complexity issue by replacing transformers with structured state space models~\cite{gu2022efficiently}.
 This modification proves advantageous, especially when handling lengthy multivariate time series, as it mitigates the risk of memory overflow.
 Another approach CSBI, introduced in ~\cite{chen2023csbi}, improves the efficiency by modeling the diffusion process as a Schrodinger bridge problem, which could be transformed into computation-friendly stochastic differential equations.
+Also, SADI~\cite{dai2024sadi} is a similarity-aware diffusion model that leverages a self-attention mechanism to capture inter-patient similarities for effective imputation of missing values.
+MTSCI~\cite{zhou2024mtsci} leverages cross-channel correlations and multi-scale temporal dynamics features to effectively recover missing values.